 delete { }

-This works if we assign different methods to the same path, but the same methods and the same paths are no longer allowed.
+This works if we assign different methods to the same path, but for the same method and the same path, the first one will be used.

 get("/main") {